dmbarbour/wikilon/docs/CommandLine.md

 Developing a Visual Claw oriented around modern HTML seems very promising.
 I need to hammer out a bunch of details, though.

+*Aside:* Visual Claw can feasibly support *hidden* content, including layout attributes and content that is hidden or collapsed by default.
+This isn't something we can do in a purely textual view.

 ### Named Variables and Lexical Closures

 Tacit programming is effective in many problem domains, and is concise when it works.
 It works in a surprising range of problem domains: fewer than 1% of Factor functions are defined using named locals.
 But there is a small, essential subset of problem domains (such as polynomial expressions) where tacit programming is too painful.
 For example: